A Guide to Know About the Types of Color Palette and Creating a UI Color Palette for Best Results

 Colors evoke emotions in humans.
 While creating the UI palette, you need to understand which colors evoke what type of emotion.
 For instance, the color red is known to evoke emotions like passion, danger, or love.
 Black is related to mystery, elegance, or evil.
 Similarly, green is associated with new, freshness, and nature.

 UI designers choose the colors based on the product they are promoting.
-A beverage meant to deliver freshness to the consumer will have colors like green or orange.
+So, for example, a beverage meant to deliver freshness to the consumer will have colors like green or orange.

 Ergo, identify the product or service you are creating a design for, understand the emotion you want to obtain from your users, and then choose the right colors.